deadlydog/deadlydog.github.io/_posts/2013-10-22-powershell-2-0-vs-3-0-syntax-differences-and-more.md

 </pre>
 </div>

-&#160;

 ### Explicitly set parameter set variable values when not defined ([source](http://dans-blog.azurewebsites.net/always-explicitly-set-your-parameter-set-variables-for-powershell-v2-0-compatibility/))

-PS v2.0 will throw an error if you try and access a parameter set parameter that has not been defined.&#160; The solution is to give it a default value when it is not defined.
+PS v2.0 will throw an error if you try and access a parameter set parameter that has not been defined.
+The solution is to give it a default value when it is not defined.
 Specify the Private scope in case a variable with the same name exists in the global scope or an inherited scope:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:19b50216-fb40-4017-a0cb-231a296bc9ac" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>